Fin Fang Foom: Fictional character biography

-Although Fin Fang Foom's body is destroyed, the alien's spirit survives and bonds itself to a small dragon statue, which was stolen from a curio shop by teenager Billy Yuan at Fin Fang Foom's mental urging.
-Using Yuan's body as a conduit for his power, Fin Fang Foom summons thousands of lizards from the sewers beneath New York, merging them with Yuan's body to recreate his own form.
+Although Fin Fang Foom's body is destroyed, the alien's spirit survives and bonds itself to a dragon statue, which was stolen from a curio shop by teenager Billy Yuan at Fin Fang Foom's mental urging.
+Using Yuan's body as a conduit for his power, Foom summons thousands of lizards from the sewers beneath New York, merging them with Yuan's body to recreate his own form.
 Iron Man, however, defeats Foom with assistance from the last remnants of Yuan's mind.
 Due to legal complications, the defeated dragon is sent to Monster Isle once again.

-In the four-issue crossover miniseries JLA/Avengers, Fin Fang Foom and several other monsters are seen briefly battling the dimension-displaced superhero team the Justice League of America.
+In the crossover series JLA/Avengers, Fin Fang Foom and several other monsters battle the dimension-displaced Justice League of America.

 Fin Fang Foom is captured by the Elder of the Universe known as the Collector, and imprisoned with a subterranean collection of monsters.
 After being captured, along with other monsters, by the recently formed Fantastic Four and deposited on "Monster Isle", Fin Fang Foom returns to China and hibernation.

 With the other members of the Makluan crew dead, Fin Fang Foom decides to reform and becomes a follower of Buddhism.
 Entering into a rehabilitation program with three other monsters - the robot Elektro; the giant ape Gorgilla, and the alien Googam - Foom is shrunk down to human size, hypnotically stripped of all his powers and allowed to enter human society.
 Fin Fang Foom becomes head chef in a Chinese restaurant within the Baxter Building, and teams with the other monsters to defeat the size-changing warlord Tim Boo Ba.
-Fin Fang Foom begrudgingly aids Wong (the servant of Doctor Strange) in defeating a force of HYDRA agents.
+Fin Fang Foom begrudgingly aids Wong (the servant of Doctor Strange) in defeating a force of Hydra agents.

 Fin Fang Foom is later confronted and defeated by Squirrel Girl.

-Howard the Duck also has dreams of playing cards with the Thing; the Man-Thing; Bigfoot; Frankenstein's Monster and Fin Fang Foom.
+Howard the Duck also has dreams of playing cards with the Thing, the Man-Thing, Bigfoot, Frankenstein's Monster and Fin Fang Foom.

 There have also been two imitations of Fin Fang Foom.
 The Midgard Serpent imitated Foom to attempt to trick the thunder god Thor, while the villain Nightmare changed a Mindless One into a copy of Fin Fang Foom to battle the Hulk.
 Thor also claims to have killed the true Fin Fang Foom in battle, and uses the dragon's bones to build a tomb in the realm of Nidavellir.